assassinen/money_printer/README.md

 # money printer
 Money printer is a bot designed for cryptocurrency trading.
 The bot is able to trade on www.deribit.com and www.bitmex.com.
 In order to use the bot you need To:
 1. Clone or Download the repository.
+2. Register a new user
+3. Create new access tokens
-2. To configure the bot (Settings):
+4. To configure the bot (Settings):
-    * set API_KEY in settings/grid_settings.json
-    * set active to true in settings/grid_settings.json
+    * set active to true in settings/bot_settings.json
+    * set TOKEN in settings/bot_settings.json
-    * set API_KEY in settings/exchange_settings.json
+    * set API_KEY in settings/bot_settings.json
-    * set API_SECRET in settings/exchange_settings.json
+    * set API_SECRET in settings/bot_settings.json
-3. Start trading (Run the bot)
+5. Start trading (Run the bot)

 ## Download